Caspe: Middle Ages

-After the Commitment, Caspe remained for the rest of the 15th century as a thriving town with its neighborhoods of La Muela, San Roque and El Pueyo, an agriculture that took advantage of the irrigation of the Ebro and Guadalope prospering.
-At that time the town had the visit of Pope Benedict XIII, better known as Pope Luna, who came to settle matters between his own family, the Luna, and the Urrea.
+Caspe remained for the rest of the 15th century a thriving town with its neighborhoods of La Muela, San Roque and El Pueyo, and an agricultural economy that took advantage of irrigation by the Ebro and Guadalope.
+At that time Pope Benedict XIII, better known as Pope Luna, visited the town to settle matters between his own family, the Luna, and the Urrea.

 Modern age

 Until 1610, the Christian and Muslim communities continued to populate the town.
 Although they shared the old irrigated land, each had its own municipal area, as well as its own communal assets.
 Both were vassals of the Order of Saint John of Jerusalem.

 Due to its geographical situation, Caspe has been one of the most affected populations by the different conflicts that have occurred in Spain since the 17th century.
 In the Catalan uprising (1640-1652), it was victim of incursions and raids by the Franco-Catalan troops, as well as fiscal exactions from the monarchy, both of which made a serious impact on its economic situation.
-In the War of Succession (1701-1711) it was a follower of the Bourbon cause while its neighbors opted for the Austrian aspirant.
+In the War of the Spanish Succession (1701-1711) it was a follower of the Bourbon cause, while its neighbors opted for the Austrian aspirant.

 19th century

-During the War of Independence, Caspe was occupied by French troops with little resistance on March 4, 1809.
+During the Peninsular War (known in Spanish as the War of Independence), French troops occupied Caspe on 4 March 1809.
 Abandoned soon after, it was definitively occupied from June 1809 to 1813.
-The most important figure in that period was that of the local lawyer Agustín de Quinto, afrancesado who collaborated in government tasks together with the French.
-In November 1810, Suchet appointed him as General Commissar of the left bank of the Ebro, making Caspe, thanks to Quinto's residence in the town, the capital of the lower half of Aragon.
-At the end of the war (June 1813), Colonel Ramón Gayán arrived in Caspe determined to take the city from the French.
-To lift the siege, which lasted fifteen days, he resorted to the construction of two mines: one, from Calle de San Juan to the cellars of the Convent, and the other from the Revuelta.
-The explosion of the latter damaged the basement of the Castle - where the French had barricaded themselves - but forced them to flee to Mequinenza.
+The most important figure in that period was that of the local lawyer Agustín de Quinto, an afrancesado who collaborated in government tasks with the French.
+In November 1810, Suchet appointed him General Commissar of the left bank of the Ebro, making Caspe, thanks to Quinto's residence in the town, the capital of the lower half of Aragon.
+At the end of the war (June 1813), Colonel Ramón Gayán arrived in Caspe to take the city from the French.
+To lift the siege, which lasted fifteen days, he resorted to the construction of two tunnels: one, from Calle de San Juan to the cellars of the Convent, and the other from the Revuelta.
+The explosion of the latter damaged the basement of the Castle, where the French had barricaded themselves, forcing them to flee to Mequinenza.